basicallydan/skifree.js/README.md

 * Stopping
 * MONSTAHS!
 GRAAAAHHH!
 They even eat you and then run away because they're full
 * Distance tracking so you can see how far you've gone you absolute badass
+* Speed boost (this was a little-known feature to get away from monsters) using the F key
+* **MOBILE SUPPORT** - This is cool - try loading the [**the demo page**](http://basicallydan.github.com/skifree.js) on a mobile device and then use your finger to direct the skier around the pistle.
+Also try double-tap ;)

 ## So, what's left to do?